 Berlim

-Walk through the East Side Gallery
+Walk Along the East Side Gallery

 East Side Gallery, a landmark of Berlin